Kin The Know

 Apply a warm compress

-Applying a warm, moist washcloth for about three to five minutes prior to breastfeeding can help to open up the duct and clear the blockage.
+Applying a warm, moist washcloth for about 3-5 minutes prior to breastfeeding can help to open up the duct and clear the blockage.

 Gentle massage